We believe nature knows best. That is why our products only contain pure kratom obtained from organically-grown leaves.

 In 2016, the United States Drug Enforcement Administration (DEA) proposed banning kratom at the federal level, but thousands of scientists, doctors, and law enforcement officers opposed the ban, resulting in the DEA dropping the proposal.

 Despite concern from authorities, kratom remains largely safe.
-Reported side effects often include mild symptoms like nausea and constipation, and no fatalities have been linked to kratom use alone.
+Reported side effects often include mild symptoms like nausea and constipation, and no fatalities have been linked to kratom.
 While kratom is still being studied in the U.S., numerous papers have been released supporting kratom and its potential benefits.
 One of the most comprehensive studies conducted so far shows that kratom’s potential for abuse and dependence is no greater than ingredients like nutmeg, chamomile, and guarana.
 You can read the full report here.

 Check out this information provided by the American Kratom Association™